noyah81/cougars/README.md

 -When the user clicks on the interest point they want, the website leads to a page with information on each of the interest points

 -On each infromation page there is a picture of the site, a button linking to directions to the location, and a short description of the site

+## D. Deployment
+-In Progress
+-Currently only able to run on a local network.
+Once public IP is achieved, just need to switch out the IP address then it will be finsihed.

 #### About the code:
 -empire.html, time.html, liberty.html, madisonsqaure.html, museum.html, statue.html: establish the informational pages